-- 3.2.2 Committee members are required to complete a declaration of interests form upon engagement.
+- 3.2.2 Committee members are required to complete a declaration of interests form upon engagement, including information relating to foreign financial support, foreign affiliations and foreign honorary positions.
 The obligation to disclose interests is ongoing.
 Where required by the ARC, committee members must disclose interests to the ARC annually.
-Committee members are also required to update that information as soon as possible if any significant changes occur to their or their immediate family/partner's interests. - 3.2.3 Committee members and non-contracted assessors for NCGP grant applications should refer to Identifying and Handling a Conflict of Interest in NCGP processes to help determine whether their interests constitute a conflict of interest in relation to individual grant applications and, if so, they must reject the assignment within the Research Management System. - 3.2.4 ERA peer reviewers are required to declare any interests before accepting individual requests to undertake peer review for ERA.
-Further guidance is provided in ERA peer review handbooks.
+Committee members are also required to update that information as soon as possible if any significant changes occur to their or their immediate family/partner's interests. - 3.2.3 Committee members and non-contracted assessors for NCGP grant applications should refer to Identifying and Handling a Conflict of Interest in NCGP processes to help determine whether their interests constitute a conflict of interest in relation to individual grant applications and, if so, they must reject the assignment within the Research Management System.

-3.2.5 If, during the course of an assessment or peer review task, an assessor or peer reviewer becomes aware that they have a material personal interest(s) related to the task they must declare these as soon as practicable.
+- 3.2.4 ERA peer reviewers are required to complete a declaration of interests form upon engagement before accepting any peer review tasks for ERA.
+Further guidance is provided in ERA peer review handbooks. - 3.2.5 If, during the course of an assessment or peer review task, a committee member, assessor or peer reviewer becomes aware that they have a material personal interest(s) related to the task they must declare these as soon as practicable.